 Uses: Spaghetti squash can be baked, boiled, steamed, and/or microwaved.
 When raw, the flesh is solid and similar to other raw squash; when cooked, the flesh falls away from the fruit in ribbons or strands like spaghetti, hence the name.
 It can be served with or without sauce, as a substitute for pasta.
 The seeds can also be roasted, similar to pumpkin seeds.

-Store winter squash in a cool (45 to 50 degree) dry place, and do not wash squash them before storing.
+Store all winter squash in a cool (45 to 50 degree) dry place, and do not wash squash them before storing.
 Stored properly, most varieties will keep for several months.

 Author: Lisa Diggs